Carmine Persico: Brooklyn rivalry

 Persico realized that he would likely die in prison, and would thus never be able to resume active control of the family.
 He was, however, determined to ensure that his cut of the Colombo rackets continued to flow to his relatives.
 To that end, soon after he was sentenced, he named his brother, Allie Boy, as acting boss.
 Allie Boy did not reign long, however; he was arrested for loansharking and averted bail.
 Persico then named a three-man ruling panel to run the family.
 In 1988, he dissolved the panel and named Victor "Little Vic" Orena, a loyal capo from Brooklyn, as temporary acting boss.
 While giving Orena the power to induct members and order murders on his own authority—unusual for an acting boss—Persico made it clear that Orena was merely a placeholder until Persico's son, Little Allie Boy, was released from prison.
 Indeed, Persico picked Orena in part because he was the capo of Little Allie Boy's old crew.
-Knowing that Little Allie Boy would be 40 years old by the time he was paroled, Perisco wanted to ensure that his son would be able to inherit the family's riches as soon as he was released.
+Knowing that Little Allie Boy would be 40 years old by the time he was paroled, Persico wanted to ensure that his son would be able to inherit the family's riches as soon as he was released.

 In 1990, the government transferred Persico to what was then the United States Penitentiary in Lompoc, California.
 There he established an Italian Cultural Club for the inmates.
 He socialized with people such as Patriarca family consigliere Joseph Russo and Lucchese family associate Anthony Senter.
 Persico formed the "Lompoc Four", a band in which Russo played guitar and Persico played drums.